vfmd/vfmd-spec/specification.md

     `[ref id]: http://example.net/ "Title" followed by random "(ignored)" text`
     `[ref id]: http://example.net/ just random ignored text`

-In case of either pattern, the matching substring for the first parenthesized subexpression in the pattern is [simplified] to obtain the _reference id string_.
-The matching substring for the second parathesized subexpression is called the _unprocessed url string_.
+In case of either pattern, the matching substring for the first (i.e. outer) parenthesized subexpression in the pattern is [simplified] to obtain the _reference id string_.
+The matching substring for the third parathesized subexpression (just after the `:`) is called the _unprocessed url string_.

 Any `<`, `>` or [whitespace] characters in the _unprocessed url string_
 are removed, and the resultant string is called the _link url string_.

-In case the match is with the second regular expression pattern, the matching substring for the third parenthesized subexpression in the pattern is called the _title container string_.
+In case the match is with the second regular expression pattern, the matching substring for the fourth parenthesized subexpression in the pattern is called the _title container string_.

 If the _title-container-string_ matches the regular expression pattern